 What does my beneficiary need to do to claim his or her benefits?

-Your beneficiary should contact our office and speak to a representative in our office.
-He or she will be required to complete a basic claim form and submit it along with a copy of your death certificate.
-If applicable, we may require that your beneficiary also submit a copy of your marriage certificate, military discharge record (DD214) and/or certified birth records for you, your spouse and your dependent children.
+Your beneficiary should contact our office and speak to one of our Member Services representatives.
+Based on the type of beneficiary you have designated, we will then send your beneficiary the appropriate application; he or she must then complete this application and submit it, along with the required documents, to us for processing.
+If applicable, we may require that your beneficiary submit a copy of your marriage certificate, military discharge record (DD214) and/or certified birth records for you, your spouse and your dependent children.
 We will then let your beneficiary know what the next steps are and whether we need any additional documentation.

 Member-survivor benefit allowance: Formula and example